matryx/nanome-docs/docs/plugins/cryoem.md

 # Cryo-EM

+The Cryo-EM plugin allows you to load Cryo-EM maps into Nanome.

+There are two ways to load a map into Nanome
-The Cryo-EM plugin allows you to load Cryo-EM maps from the Electron Microscopy Data Bank (EMDB), and align it with it's corresponding model from RCSB database.
+1) Load a map from the Electron Microscopy Data Bank (EMDB), and align it with it's corresponding model from RCSB database.

+2) Load Maps and models from your Vault.

 ##  Instructions